boukew99/declarative-debian/readme.md

 ## Updating Dependencies

 It is expected that dependencies change.
-Just edit the `setting.sh` file with the new dependencies.
+Just edit the `setting.php` file with the new dependencies.
 Then simply run `./install.sh` again.

 ## Removing Dependencies